Code-Institute-Submissions/paulskitchen/README.md

 - Django for building the backend, including allauth for user authentication
 - Postgresql for the database
 - Cloudinary for media storage
+- [Sweet Alert](https://sweetalert.js.org/) was used to display flash messages to the user to indicate successful actions.

 ### 4. Testing